fastoch/K8s-networking/README.md

 In the old ingress model, a single developer often had to manage the LB's IP, the TLS certificates, and the routing paths all in one file, which is a security and management nightmare in large companies.

-In order to use Ingress, a platform engineer has to install it into the K8s cluster
+In order to use Ingress, a platform engineer has to install it into the K8s cluster, using a Helm chart or plain YAML files.
+When installing it, cloud platforms like AWS would create an Elastic LB for that specific Ingress controller.
+And it automatically registers an ingress class in your Kubernetes cluster that is linked to that ingress controller.

+The next step for the platform engineer is to install cert manager

 ## Using Gateway API